Protect yourself and your partners from getting HIV

 See if PrEP is right for you

 PrEP (pre-exposure prophylaxis) is a medicine that prevents someone from getting HIV.
-PrEP can be taken as a daily pill or an injection you get every other month.
-Because PrEP is widely recognized as a safe and effective way to prevent HIV, the Oregon Health Plan and other insurance companies cover it!
+You can take PrEP as a daily pill or a periodic injection.
+PrEP is recognized as a safe and effective way to prevent HIV.
+The Oregon Health Plan and other insurance companies cover it!

 clean needles in packaging